TerrenceHung/CSCD27-F16/labs/11/README.md

 ?>
 ```

-** Task **: Write a python code that performs the attack given aboce automatically.
+** Task **: Write a python code that performs the attack given above automatically.